winter-yuki/kotlin-self-types/README.md

 ## Implementation

-There are three approaches to implement self-type behavior:
+There are three approaches to implement self-types:
 1. Direct implementation - using recursive generics under the hood
 2. Magic implementation - `Self` is a special type with it's own behavior
 3. Implementation via *abstract type members* (*associated types*)